 It also takes money.

-But, you can reduce the amount of money you spend on editing by increasing the time you spend self-editing.
+But you can reduce the amount of money you spend on editing by increasing the time you spend refining your manuscript.

-Self-editing isn't a substitute for professional editing, but it can help your book get into better shape so the editor will have less to do.
-Your book may end up requiring less passes, and you also may be able to get away with hiring only one professional set of eyes.
+The following suggestions aren't a substitute for professional editing, but they can help your book get into better shape so an editor will have less to do.
+Your book may end up requiring less passes, and you may be able to get away with hiring only one professional set of eyes.

 "Write that heavenly story.
 And then edit the hell out of it." —Beth Hill, The Magic of Fiction

-Please don't send your manuscript off to an editor—or to be published!—immediately after writing "The End" at the bottom of your first draft (unless you're stuck and need help from a developmental editor ... see below).
-There's a reason it's called a first draft, because afterward comes rewriting, rewriting, and more rewriting.
+Please don't send your manuscript off to an editor (or to be published!) immediately after writing "The End" at the bottom of your first draft (unless you're stuck and need help from a developmental editor—see below).
+There's a reason it's called a first draft, because after it comes rewriting, rewriting, and more rewriting.

 If you need guidance on rewriting (and how it subtly differs from self-editing), I highly recommend The Magic of Fiction: Crafting Words into Story by Beth Hill.